cslarsen/skall/README.md

 * Command execution :-)
 * Readline support with history and simple globbing
 * Catches a few signals
-* Expands a few built-in variables
+* Expands a few built-in variables and environment variables

 Glaringly missing features
 --------------------------